kadena-community/kadena.js/CONTRIBUTING.md

 pnpm install --global @microsoft/rush
 ```

+As an external contributor, you will need to fork the repo before you can
-Clone the repository and install dependencies:
+contribute.
+Then you can clone the repository and install dependencies:

 ```bash
 git clone git@github.com:kadena-community/kadena.js.git